Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: model

 The topological winding number is

 For fields where $z^i$ approaches a constant at infinity, $Q$ is an integer.
 All classical configurations with $ Q \neq 0$ are known \cite{DAdda:1978vbw}.
 Keeping $g^2 N$ fixed as $N \rightarrow \infty$, the value of the classical action is uniformly $\sim N$.
 The fluctuations about arbitrary instanton configurations have also been computed.
 While they simplify for $N=2$, where it reduces to an $O(3)$ model \cite{Gross:1977wu,Berg:1979uq,Fateev:1979dc}, for $N > 2$ the integration over the collective coordinates of the instantons is not tractable.
-Even so, they all appear to be exponentially suppressed, term by term, for large $N$.
+Even so, at large $N$ they appear to be exponentially suppressed.

 As discussed in the seminal papers \cite{Witten:1978bc,DAdda:1978vbw}, the large $N$ analysis in the quantum theory can be carried out by introducing a Lagrange multiplier field $\lambda(x)$ to impose the constraint $\bz\cdot z - 1 = 0$ and then integrating out the $z^i$ fields.
 This leads to an effective action for $A_\mu$ and $\lambda$,